sahelyiyi/FederatedLearning/README.md

 ### Stochastic Block Model

+As mentioned in the paper, Algorithm 1 will predict almost the same weight vectors for the nodes within the well-connected clusters.
+So one reasonable experiment would be a network with stochastic block structure.

 * With Two Clusters: This SBM has two clusters |C<sub>1</sub>| =  |C<sub>2</sub>| = 100.
 Two nodes within the same cluster are connected by an edge with probability `pin=0.5`, and two nodes from different clusters are connected by an edge with probability `pout=0.01`.